 The Habitats Directive (1992) is another piece of European legislation which focuses on the conservation of biodiversity.
-It was transposed into Irish National Law in 1997.
-The Habitats Directive is unlike the Birds Directive in that it focuses entirely on the protection of flora and fauna, other than birds, that are important, rare or vulnerable within the EU.
+It was transposed into Irish national law in 1997.The Habitats Directive is unlike the Birds Directive in that it focuses entirely on the protection of flora and fauna, other than birds, that are important, rare or vulnerable within the EU.
 Protection is given at different degrees for certain species and their habitats that reach the ecological criteria required.
 These species are listed in a set of Annexes within the legislation.
 Under the Habitats Directive member states are required to establish Special Areas of Conservation (SACs) for the protection of these species.
 Since 1994 all SPAs and SACs form an ecological network known as the Natura 2000 network.
 Ireland is required to take appropriate steps to maintain and restore a favourable conservation status of these areas.

-There are a total of 31 Natura 2000 sites within the area of the plan.
-These consist of 25 sites within County Wexford and 6 sites contained within a 15km inclusion zone in surrounding counties.
+There are a total of 26 Natura 2000 sites within the area of the Plan and 6 sites contained within a 15km inclusion zone in surrounding counties.
 There are 9 SPAs, 1 SAC and 15 candidate SACs (which are afforded the same level of protection as fully designated SACs) in County Wexford.
-The Natura 2000 sites within the area of the plan are listed in Table 4 below.
+The Natura 2000 sites within the area of the plan are listed in Table 12 below.
+(See Map 2: Designated Sites in Appendix)

-Table 4: List of Natura 2000 sites within area of County Wexford Development

-Plan comprising SACs and SPAs

 Site Name SAC SPA

 Ballyteige Burrow 000696 004020

 Bannow Bay 000697 004033

 Cahore Polders and Dunes 000700

 Ladys Island Lake 000704 004009

 Saltee Islands 000707 004002

 Screen Hills 000708

 Tacumshin lake 000709 004092

 Raven Point 000710 004019

 Hook Head 000764

 Blackstairs Mountains 000770

 Slaney River Valley 000781

 Kilmuckridge-Tinnabearna Sandhills 001741

 Kilpatrick Sandhills 001742

 Long Bank 002161

 River Barrow and River Nore 002162

 Wexford Harbour and Slobs 004076

 Keeragh Islands 004118

 Cahore Marshes 004143